Human-centered design

 Human-centered design builds upon participatory action research by moving beyond participants' involvement and producing solutions to problems rather than solely documenting them.
-Initial stages usually revolve around immersion, observing, and contextual framing in which- innovators immerse themselves in the problem and community.
+Initial stages usually revolve around immersion, observing, and contextual framing— in which innovators immerse themselves in the problem and community.
 Subsequent stages may then focus on community brainstorming, modeling and prototyping and implementation in community spaces.
+Human-centered design can be seen as a philosophy that focuses on analyzing the needs of the user through extensive research.
+User-oriented design is capable of driving innovation and encourages the practice of iterative design, which can create small improvements in existing products and newer products, thus giving room for the potential to transform markets.

 Development

 Human-centered design has its origins at the intersection of numerous fields including engineering, psychology, anthropology and the arts.
-As an approach to creative problem-solving in technical and business fields its origins are often traced to the founding of the Stanford University design program in 1958 by Professor John E. Arnold who first proposed the idea that engineering design should be human-centered.
+As an approach to creative problem-solving in technical and business fields, its origins are often traced to the founding of the Stanford University design program in 1958 by Professor John E. Arnold who first proposed the idea that engineering design should be human-centered.
 This work coincided with the rise of creativity techniques and the subsequent design methods movement in the 1960s.
-Since then, as creative design processes and methods have been increasingly popularized for business purposes, human-centered design is increasingly referred to simply as "design thinking".
+Since then, as creative design processes and methods have been increasingly popularized for business purposes, the standardized and defined human-centered design is mistakenly equated with the vaguely outlined design thinking.